from collections import defaultdict

 Returns:

-True if value is a deferred property
+True if value is a lazy property (StaticProp or DeferredProp)

 """